bl-robinson/docker-mail/readme.md

 Will required persistent folders mounted for mail content etc.
 Also need to handle password setting of the benr user on container startup using encrypted value somehow.

-Potentially Dovecot/postfix should be split and share a volume? t
+Potentially Dovecot/postfix should be split and share a volume?

+Also will need /etc/postfix/sasl_passwd set and tools for that to work. (secret populated from somewhere?)